Maven (wrestler): Various feuds and departure (2003-2005)

 Following this, Maven began feuding with Shelton Benjamin over Benjamin's Intercontinental Championship, culminating at New Year's Revolution in a singles match for the title.
 Before the start of the match, Maven proceeded to blast the Puerto Rican crowd before Benjamin quickly defeated him in just a matter of minutes by using a roll-up.
 Maven then cut a promo on Benjamin, stating that the match "didn't count", and challenged him to a re-match.
 Benjamin accepted, and Maven was defeated in only seconds yet again following the T-Bone Suplex.

 Following his feud with Benjamin, Maven formed a tag team with Simon Dean, where he acted as a dedicated user of Dean's "Simon System" brand of nutritional products.
 After beating jobbers for a month, at Backlash, Maven and Simon Dean competed in a Tag Team Turmoil match for the World Tag Team Championship which was won by The Hurricane and Rosey.
 The team came to an end when Dean was traded to the SmackDown! brand, while Maven was subsequently released by WWE on July 5, 2005.
 According to Huffman, Vice President of Talent Relations John Laurinaitis explained he was let go for not having progressed to the level the company was expecting, especially after having been advised to put more focus on honing his ring-work prior to shows.

-In October 2023 in a YouTube video, Huffman revealed that Laurinaitis had offered him to return to WWE in 2008, saying that Huffman had been gone long enough and he will not be known as the "Tough Enough kid" anymore if he returned.
-Huffman declined due to the guaranteed money he was making in his Home Shopping Network role, a decision he said he regretted.
-In a December video, Huffman revealed that WWE was ready to offer him to be trained as an announcer at the WWE Performance Center in 2020.
+In October 2023 in his YouTube video, Huffman revealed that Laurinaitis had offered him to return in 2008, saying that Huffman had been gone long enough to not be known as the "Tough Enough kid" anymore if he returned.
+Huffman declined due to the guaranteed money he was making in his Home Shopping Network role at the time, a decision he regretted.
+In a December video, Huffman revealed that WWE was ready to offer him to be trained as an announcer at the WWE Performance Center.
 The deal fell through as his interview with WWE was on March 11, 2020, the day when the World Health Organization announced that COVID-19 became a pandemic.

 Total Nonstop Action Wrestling/United Wrestling Federation (2006–2007)

-After WWE and working in the independent circuit Maven joined United Wrestling Federation Live on February 10, 2006, and teamed alongside Jeff Jarrett to defeat Team 3D.
+After WWE, Maven joined United Wrestling Federation Live on February 10, 2006, and teamed alongside Jeff Jarrett to defeat Team 3D.
 On March 31, 2006, Maven wrestled his first match for Total Nonstop Action Wrestling, where he and Jarrett lost to Jeff Hardy and Kip James in a tag team match.
 After wrestling sporadically for the UWF and on house shows for TNA throughout the year, Maven wrestled his final match on October 5, 2007, where he lost to Test in a match for Full Throttle Wrestling.